Mount Eliza Escarpment Project

 Works to remove infested Moreton Bay and Port Jackson Figs from Mounts Bay Gardens (located adjacent to the Kokoda Steps) have now been completed.

-The area is sectioned off and not available for public access.
+The area is fenced off and not available for public access.

 Ongoing surveillance – current status